ReggaeUlli/BA_data/README.md

 # BA_data
 Code and Data regarding my Bachelor Thesis with the title "Local management of historic production data of a 3D-Printer"

 A local data storage for a 3D printer is build based on the data lake concept.
+It uses octopi for the data access of the 3D-printer, a python script capture the camera frames, minio as data storage and node-red to create the data pipelines and Interfaces.

 - directory "docker" contains the docker files to start node red and minio
 - file "stream.py" which contains the python camera script